jwang1122/mice/doc/requires.md

 ✔️the app could just be an addon of sort for Excel

-the app would read and filter the data
+✔️the app would read and filter the data

 it could count the mice and sort the mice
+> Sort the mice into groups
+> week 0 - 4 is past 4 weeks (from today)
+> Count mice within each group
+> I don't think we actually need to sort the mice, only count them

-reminders of course
+reminders

 reports

-and most importantly
-she can add data through her phones
+✔️add data through her phones

+highlighting

 ## BORN HISTORY